CKs-Technology-News/PrivacyTools/README.md

 - [ytcc](https://github.com/woefe/ytcc) – Command line tool to keep track of your favorite playlists on YouTube and many other places.
 You can import YouTube subscriptions from Google Takeout and provide them as an RSS feed for your favorite reader.
 - [YouTubeClone](https://github.com/VamshiIITBHU14/YouTubeClone) – YouTube clone using MVC API.
 - [Youtube-viewer](https://github.com/trizen/youtube-viewer) – Lightweight YouTube client for Linux.
-- [youtube-iOS](https://github.com/aslanyanhaik/youtube-iOS) – Youtube iOS Template is developed by Haik Aslanyan and written in Swift 3.
+- [youtube-iOS](https://github.com/aslanyanhaik/youtube-iOS) – YouTube iOS Template is developed by Haik Aslanyan and written in Swift 3.
 - [uYou+](https://github.com/qnblackcat/uYouPlus) – Spoken uYou+ is an alternative YouTube app for Apple's iOS and iPadOS.

 ### [Self-hosted YouTube media servers](#self-hosted-youtube-media-servers)
+- [YouBit](https://github.com/MeViMo/youbit) – Host any file on YouTube for free.
 - [Tube Archivist](https://github.com/bbilly1/tubearchivist) – Your self hosted YouTube media server.
 - [veems](https://github.com/VeemsHQ/veems) – An open-source platform for online video.